chiara-corsini7/programming/project/roto-trasla/README.md

  <img src="./images/trasla.png" width="25%" height="25%">
 </p>

-where $x_{i_{tra}}$ and $x_{i}$ are the new and original $x$ coordinate of the $i^{th}$ atom, respectively.and $N$ is the number of atoms.
+where $x_{i_{tra}}$ and $x_{i}$ are the new and original $x$ coordinate of the $i^{th}$ atom, respectively and $N$ is the number of atoms.
 The same also applies to the $y$ and $z$ coordinates.

 ## Cloning and Supercell

 The system can be easily cloned or replicated along each direction by defining a supercell.
-This is very useful in system containing bulks or surfaces, whose crystal structure can be described by means of a unit cell.
+This is very useful in system containing bulks or surfaces, whose crystal structure can be described by means of a unit cell [[2]](#2).
 The unit cell is a repeating unit formed by the vectors spanning the points of a lattice.
 For the same system multiple unit cells can be defined and a larger system can be obtained just by replicating the unit cell for the wanted amount.
 Any three-dimensional supercell can be defined via three cell vectors $a$, $b$ and $c$ and three cell angles $\alpha$, $\beta$ and $\gamma$.
 Via different values of cell vectors and angles all conventional primitive cells can be derived

 <p  align="center">